800-837-5520 Call us for a free quote Contact us

 Are carpenter bees hard to get rid of?

 Carpenter bees can be challenging to get rid of because they tend to return to the same nesting sites year after year.
-While insecticides and professional pest control services can help, simply filling the holes often doesn’t solve the problem, as bees can burrow again or move to a nearby area
+Simply filling the holes often doesn’t solve the problem, as bees can burrow again or move to a nearby area.

 You can take preventive measures to deter carpenter bee activity at your home by: